-Those who have five to nine years of work experience see average salaries of around $84K per year.
-Workers who have been with the company for more than one year but less than five can make $69K annually on average.
-The largest fraction of General Electric Co (GE) people (32 percent) have been working for 10-19 years and earn approximately $102K per year on average.
+Those with one to four years of experience at the company can expect to make $69K per year on average.
+For those who claim five to nine years of work experience, pay on average amounts to about $84K annually.
+The largest fraction of General Electric Co (GE) people (32 percent) have been working for 10-19 years and earn approximately $103K per year on average.

 Certifications and Degrees

-When it comes to skills, People Management seems to bolster pay the most; employees who claim proficiency also enjoy a median income of $115K per year.
-Project Management is regularly seen around here; slightly less than a fourth of those surveyed report it as a core competency.
-Other top skills include Engineering Design, Microsoft Office, and Microsoft Excel.
+When it comes to skills, People Management seems to bolster pay the most; employees who claim proficiency also enjoy a median income of $118K per year.
+Project Management is considered a run-of-the-mill skill; just over a fifth of General Electric Co (GE)'s people use it regularly.
+Employees also tend to round out their skills sets with Engineering Design, Microsoft Excel, and Microsoft Office.

 Benefits and Perks